Yunxiao No.1 High School of Fujian

 Yunxiao No.1 Middle School of Fujian (福建省云霄第一中学) is a public secondary school in Yunxiao, Fujian, China.

-Yunxiao No.1 Middle School of Fujian was founded in 1907, is the predecessor of Yunxiao County Government Second-class Elementary School.
+Yunxiao No.1 Middle School of Fujian was founded in 1907, is the predecessor of Yunxiao Government-run Second-class Elementary School(官立二等小学堂).
 In 1953 Provincial Yunxiao High School and Yunxiao County Junior High School was merged into the Fujian Yunxiao High School.
 In 1958 the original Fujian Yunxiao High School by the Education Department of Fujian Province set called Yunxiao No.1 Middle School of Fujian.

 As of 2016, the school campus covers an area of 101.51 mu, with a construction area of 38204.54 square meters.
 There are 248 faculty members and 148 senior teachers, accounting for 73.27% of the total number of teachers.
 There are 48 senior high school teaching classes and more than 2400 students.

 School history

 Qing Guangxu thirty-three years (1907), founded Yunxiao No.1 Middle School of Fujian, the old name for the "Yunxiao County", "official two" and other small schools".

 In fifteen years (1926), the name changed to "Yunxiao junior high school".

 In thirty-three years (1944), from Yunxiao, Zhaoan, Zhangpu, Ping, Dongshan five counties jointly funded the establishment of the provincial Yunxiao high school.

 In 1953, the provincial Senior High School of the sky "and" Yunxiao County Primary School merged into Fujian high school".

 In 1958, the original "Fujian Yunxiao middle school" was designated by the Fujian Provincial Department of education as "the first high school in Fujian province".

 In 1960, Yunxiao No.1 Middle School of Fujian was listed as the key middle school of Fujian province by the Fujian Provincial Education Department.

 In 2006, the "one middle school" was officially designated as "the first grade standard school of Fujian middle school in Fujian province".